Published: September 2, 2021 | Updated: September 8, 2021 | Posted by: Moneymax | Personal Loan

 Credit cards are one of the most common unsecured loans in the market.
 Most lenders will look into your credit score and household income to determine if you can afford the monthly payments for a credit card.
 Unsecured credit cards generally have lower interest rates compared to secured ones, which may require a cash deposit as part of the application process.

 Banks and other lending institutions in the Philippines offer personal loans.
-The requirements for this type of unsecured loan may vary depending on the lender.
-In general, you need to have a good credit score, a credit card and a stable source of income to prove that you can afford the monthly repayments.
+The requirements for this type of no collateral loan may vary depending on the lender.
+In general, you need to have a good credit score, a credit card, and a stable source of income to prove that you can afford the monthly repayments.

-Also known as payday loans, this type of unsecured loan is based on the amount you can borrow on the gross salary you will receive per cut-off.
+Also known as payday loans, this type of unsecured loan is based on the amount you can borrow on the gross salary you’ll receive per cut-off.
 Salary loans have smaller loanable amounts as compared to personal loans and credit cards.